OpenShip/documentation/docs/faq.md

 ## Is PurplShip easy to use?

 Yes.
-PurplShip hides the complexity with dealing with SOAP and XML in favour of a higher level API expressed in simple code.
+PurplShip hides the complexity of dealing with SOAP and XML in favour of a higher level API expressed in simple code.